- 1 Lean Change Management — What is the Secret Sauce?

 - Change is Disruptive. — Change can have a tremendous effect on the person asking to change.
 Change always disrupts the status quo.

-- Change has no Start and End Points. — Traditional change initiatives realise change as a kind of project with definite start and endpoints.
+- Change has no Start and End Points. — Traditional change initiatives realise change as a kind of project with particular start and endpoints.
 They are plan-driven and revolutionary: at their end is the final roll-out (big bang).
 They assume change can be controlled and managed with upfront planning.
-But change never stops.
+However, change never stops.
 Change is continuous.
 Change is evolution.
 Change is life.

 For more details on this topic see my blog post "Pitfalls of traditional organisational change management".